timotheemoulin/timothee-moulin-software-engineer/CV.md

 # Timothée Moulin

-I am a 27 years old **Lead Software Engineer** now working at [Virtua](https://www.virtua.ch).
+I am a 27 years old **Technical Manager** now working at [Virtua](https://www.virtua.ch).
 In my spare time I am involved in the development of [Instant Stock](https://instant-stock.ch/), a web based system helping events to have a better overview of their points of sale.

 ---